-Today, a user on Reddit asked a really interesting question: “How do you meditate with restless leg syndrome?”.
+Today, a user on Reddit asked a really interesting question about how anyone can possibly meditate when they keep getting restless leg syndrome.

 I will admit that even though I am a meditation teacher, it was the first time I’ve heard this question.
-And what makes that even weirder is that I, myself, suffer from restless leg syndrome, mostly when I go to bed at night.
+And what makes that even weirder is that I, myself, have restless legs, mostly when I go to bed at night.

 Meditation can even make you more susceptible to RLS.
 Indeed, some people specifically experience Restless Leg Syndrome when they are very relaxed.
 And, of course, that means that they experience RLS when they meditate.
 In turn, this makes it almost impossible not to move when you are meditating, and the constant movement can ruin your meditation session.

 Meditating With Restless Legs